 When a team has only 8 players, the 9th spot in the batting order is an automatic out.

 If a 9th player arrives after the start of the game, the player assumes the 9th spot and the automatic out does not apply.
+If additional players arrive after the start of the game they will be added to the end of the line-up accordingly.

 In the event a team began the game with 9, yet loses a player, the game may continue following the 8 player rules.
+At no time will a team be allowed to field less than (8) players in a game.

 If there is a school function with required attendance which would force a team into a forfeit situation, the manager may submit a written request at least two weeks prior to the date of the scheduled game that the game be rescheduled.

-The RHLL Board will review and notify both team managers of a ruling regarding the request as quickly as possible.
+The league will review and notify both team managers of a ruling regarding the request as quickly as possible.

+Players are allowed to play games on two independent teams concurrently (Little League, travel, etc.).
+However, they must play a minimum of 60% of regular season games within the assigned division to be eligible for tournament team,

+At no time will a team be allowed to add players during the season to field a team or complete a game.
+Only players on the official team roster are allowed to play in Oakland County Intermediate Leage games.

 Mercy Rule – Extended Play

 When a team has a 10+ run lead at the end 4 innings (3½ for home team) the game is declared complete and official.
+At the conclusion of any inning (after the 4th inning) a team with a 10+ run lead will be the winner and the game declared complete and official.

+There is no maximum run rule per inning.
+All innings are allowed unlimited runs.

-Once a mercy has been declared by the Home Plate Umpire, game continues into “extended” play – with umpires.
+Once a mercy has been declared by the Home Plate Umpire, game may continue into “extended” play – with or without umpires.

 Pitches thrown during extended play are recorded for the pitchers pitch count for that game on the game report.